Shih Tzu Shedding

 Best Brushes & Tools

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Shih Tzus have particular requirements based on their small size, moderate shedding level, and genetic predispositions to brachycephalic syndrome and dental disease.
+Shih Tzus bring a small build, a moderate shedding pattern, and breed-specific health risk around brachycephalic syndrome and dental disease — each of those shifts routine care in a different direction.

 Reducing Shed Hair